High Ridge woman killed, four injured in early Saturday boat accident at Lake of the Ozarks

-A High Ridge woman was killed and four passengers in a boat with her injured when another boat hit them on the Lake of the Ozarks just after midnight Saturday.
-The driver of the boat that hit them was arrested on boating while intoxicated charges.
+LAKE OF THE OZARKS — A High Ridge woman was killed and four passengers in a boat with her injured when another boat hit them on the Lake of the Ozarks just after midnight Saturday.
+The driver of the boat that hit them was arrested on boating-while-intoxicated charges.

 Dawn M. Steinkuehler, 42, was killed.
 According to the Missouri State Highway Patrol, she was in the main channel of the lake at the 18 mile marker in a boat with four others when another boat traveling downstream struck the port side of her boat.
 Steinkuehler was pronounced dead at the scene.